Don Ness

 Don Ness (born January 9, 1974) is an American politician who served as the 38th mayor of Duluth, Minnesota from 2008 to 2016.
 He is a member of the Minnesota Democratic-Farmer-Labor Party.

 Early life and education

 Ness was born in Duluth to Don and Mary Ness.
 His father was the pastor of a small, non-denominational Christian church, who also was chaplain at Northwoods Children's Services.
-Ness was educated in Duluth's public school system, attending Central High School before earning a Bachelor's Degree in Business Administration from University of Minnesota Duluth, where he was given the Sieur du Lhut Award for his service to the campus.
+Ness was educated in Duluth's public school system, attending Central High School before earning a Bachelor's Degree in Management Information Sciences from University of Minnesota Duluth, where he was given the Sieur du Lhut Award for his service to the campus.
 He later earned an MBA degree from the College of St. Scholastica.

 Career

 Ness has a history of active service to and involvement in the Duluth community.
 He founded the Bridge Syndicate, a group of young people whose mission is to increase civic, cultural, and economic opportunities in the Twin Ports.
 Ness was also festival director of the Homegrown Music Festival for two years.

 Ness also worked for the Zeppa Family Foundation, a progressive foundation focused on hunger and poverty, environmental sustainability, and support for the visual and performing arts in 2007.

 In 1997, Congressman Jim Oberstar hired Ness to be his campaign manager, a position Ness held for nearly ten years.

 In the fall of 1999, Ness was elected to the Duluth City Council as the city's councilor-at-large.
 In 2001 and 2004, he served as council president.